JuliaAI/MLJ.jl/doc/adding_new_models.md

 [Distributions.jl](https://github.com/JuliaStats/Distributions.jl)
 (for probabilistic predictions),
 [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl)
-(essential if you are implementing a classifier), [Tables.jl](https://github.com/JuliaData/Tables.jl) (if you're algorithm needs input data in a novel format).
+(essential if you are implementing a classifier, or a learner that handles categorical inputs), [Tables.jl](https://github.com/JuliaData/Tables.jl) (if you're algorithm needs input data in a novel format).